Electra-project/electra-api-doc/_user/-user-post.md

 description: Register the autheticated user.

 content_markdown: |-
-  Create a new API entry for the authenticated user.
+  Creates a new API entry for the authenticated user.

 left_code_blocks:
   - code_block: |-